| PRESS RELEASE For immediate release, December 19, 1999 TOXIC WASTE AND CONTAMINATED DREDGE MATERIALS FROM THE ALA WAI CANAL CLEANUP PROJECT TO

 elevations are less than the design grades" and "the Soil Management Facility is

+a continuation of the engineered fill toward the original design elevations".
 This information in itself raises a number of concerns, particularly since the fill

 materials originally used to construct the reef runway were porous and do not prevent the